 Eliminate manual scanning for logistics workers and forklift drivers by automating processes (like barcode scanning) using technology such as auto-ID.
 When scanning is done manually, workers are required to identify an asset by finding its serial number or material ID and scanning a barcode.
 But with auto- ID, assets are automatically identified, and their information can be entered into computer systems without human involvement.

 This can work either through RFID tags or other RTLS tags that have precise location awareness such as UWB radio frequency technology.
-There are even more in-depth smart warehouse solutions, such as those from INTRANAV, an Inpixon company.
+There are even more in-depth smart warehouse technologies, such as those from INTRANAV, an Inpixon company.
 By equipping several sensors on the forklift (such as RFID, UWB or even LiDAR in combination with the INTRANAV.IO platform), it simplifies and accelerates processes from storage to retrieval and always posts the information up-to-date in the ERP or EWM system.
 Because these processes are done automatically, it saves a lot of time spent scanning and making sure mistakes aren’t being made, and assets can move and are processed throughout the warehouse much quicker.

 3. Optimize Transportation Routes